Soroosh-N/Object_Targeting_System/README.md

 - Upload `esp32_cam/esp32_cam.ino` to the ESP32-CAM (Set SSID and Password of your WIFI connection first).
 - ESP32-CAM streams JPEG images to the laptop server through socket connection.

-**Note:** ⚠️ Ensure both ESP32 and ESP32-CAM connect to the **laptop's hotspot Wi-Fi**.
+⚠️ Ensure both ESP32 and ESP32-CAM connect to the **laptop's hotspot Wi-Fi**.

-**Note:** ⚠️ Make sure the server is running before powering the ESP32 devices.
+⚠️ Make sure the server is running before powering the ESP32 devices.
 Else, reset them after starting the server.

 ### 4. Laptop Server Setup